 urn:nasa:pds:mess-rs-raw:data-rsr:yyyydddhhmm_ccc_rsr

 where ‘yydddhhmm’ is the data start time year, day of year, hour, and minute and ‘ccc’ is the RSR identifier and subchannel.
-Every DSN complex has at least four RSRs, each with multiple subchannels, allowing a wide choice of frequency bands, sample rates, and sample resolutions.
+During MESSENGER, each DSN complex had at least four RSRs, each with multiple subchannels, allowing a wide choice of frequency bands, sample rates, and sample resolutions.
 The file name template and an example RSR file name are, respectively,

 yyyydddhhmm_ccc_rsr.dat